 As a Billing Account Administrator, you can set the following types of permissions at the account level.

 Grant support-level management rights.
-Need some help managing your account, but don't want to give away the keys to the castle?
-When you grant support-level management rights to another user, you give them the ability to handle some administrative tasks, but not to control the entire account.
-(Read more.)
+When you grant support-level management rights to another user, you give them the ability to manage some administrative tasks, but not to control the entire account.

 Grant full management rights.
-Need to replace yourself as billing account manager?
-Or do you share all billing account administration with someone else?
-Use this feature to grant complete control over your account.
-Read how.
+To replace yourself as the billing account manager, or if you need to share all billing account administration with someone else, you can use this feature to grant complete control over your account.

 Designate one or more account administrators to receive reset requests.
 If you're an account administrator for an account that is part of a realm, you can designate one or more account administrators to receive and handle user requests for a security question and answer reset.